Caitlin Goodwin is a Certified Nurse-Midwife and birth nerd with 12 years in obstetric nursing.

-Taking a bath with your baby is a great time for bonding and promoting skin to skin contact.
-It minimizes any fear and crying outbursts from your newborn.
+Taking a bath with your baby promotes bonding and essential skin-to-skin contact.
+It minimizes your child's fear and decreases any crying outbursts.
 The bonus?
 Breastfeeding in warm water is a relaxing and loving experience.

-Steps to Take a Bath with Your Baby
+Taking a Bath With Your Baby

 3. Seize the Day: Make sure that the surface you are stepping and sitting on will be safe for you and your baby.
 Purchase a nonslip mat.
 Always make sure your hands are reasonably dry.
 Place baby in both hands, and snuggle tightly.